RoiceOgalesco/Ogalesco-git101/README.md

 # Ogalesco-git101
 "This is my first commit"
-"This is my secod git change"
+"This is my second git change"